 According to the official figures, the US economy sank at an annual rate of 4.8%.
 The coronavirus has affected every aspect of the business including the production continuity, customer demand, and supply chain stability

 According to the IMF, the proportion of people out of work in the US hits 10.4%.
 This signals an end to a decade of expansion for the largest economy in the world.

 The urban employment rate in China was recorded at 6.2% in February.
 Such a high unemployment level affects private spending and investment.
-In March, the retail sales of China fell by 15.8%.
-Pandemic has also affected the fixed asset investment rate which shrank by 16.1%.
+In March, the retail sales in China fell by 15.8%.
+The pandemic has also affected the fixed asset investment rate which shrank by 16.1%.
 In 2020, China will experience the lowest economic growth in nearly half a century.
 This would also push the budget deficit to a record high.

 The New Normal – The Recovery Phase

 According to experts, living with the coronavirus is the new norm.
 The long-term effects of coronavirus are still largely unknown but we do know that it is going to change the world completely.
 The open economies that use lots of inputs from the other countries are suffering more than the others.
 This is due to the effect of coronavirus on the supply and demand of products.

 Most of the countries that export products to the demanding countries on a large scale would take longer to recover.
 These countries include Ireland, Luxembourg, Singapore, and Vietnam.
 Due to COVID-19, Germany is suffering the most from the weaker foreign demand.
 The fallout of foreign supplies has also affected the economy of Canada.

 The length of the recession determines how long it will take to recover from it.
 The key factor in determining the recovery time is the degree to which people are willing to get out and continue their daily life activities while maintaining social distance.